-The Center for Patient Protection is guided in everything we do by what we call The Lorraine Finlay Healing Healthcare VirtuesSM of Prudence, Hope, Respect, Compassion, Patience, Diligence, Integrity, Openness, Fairness, Kindness towards all.
+The Center for Patient Protection is guided in everything we do by what we call The Lorraine Finlay Healing Healthcare Virtues™ of Compassion, Honesty, Humility, Courage, Hope, Respect, Dedication, Patience, Fairness – and Kindness towards all.

-These are the values that personal experience, research and conversations with patients and families around the world have told us are pivotal in delivering safer, more affirming care for patients and families.
-Yet often they are glaringly absent when it comes to the hospital experience of patients and families, in preventing harm, and in dealing openly and fairly with its aftermath.
+These are also the same virtues that research, and conversations with patients and families around the world, have told us are pivotal in delivering safer, more healing care for patients and families.
+Yet they are too often missing from the actual hospital experience of patients and families, especially when it involves medical errors and the willingness of healthcare providers to deal openly and fairly with their aftermath.

 When patients and families insist upon these virtues being reflected in every aspect of healthcare and hospital interaction, and providers ensure they are delivered in everything they do, we believe the experience will be safer and more fulfilling for everyone.

 You might even discover a miracle or two awaits, just as it did for Lorraine and her family.